SanCasia/sancasia_zero-core/README.md

 ## Getting Started
 SanCasia Zero: Core only consists of the most essential parts of the SanCasia game engine.
 If you want to develop your own games with SanCasia consider building on top of [SanCasia Zero: Base](https://github.com/SanCasia/sancasia_zero-base).

-If on the other hand you are willing to understand how the SanCasia game engine works I recommend you to continue reading this paper as well as the source code and the associated test cases.
+If on the other hand, you are willing to understand how the SanCasia game engine works, I recommend you to continue reading this article, as well as the source code and the associated test cases.

-All examples can be found under `demo/hello_world`
+All examples can be found under `demo/hello_world`.

 ### Hello World
 The very first thing you probably want to do is to write a little hello world.

-First of all you will need a system:
+The first step is to create a new system:
 ``` typescript
 // we can extend from system base
 class HelloWorldSystem extends SystemBase implements System